Komrod/web-servo/README.md

 - Chainable functions

 ## TODO
-- Crypt method for password in config.json
 - Block remote IP
 - Block mime type
 - Block url
 - Function to add and remove alias
 - Function to add and remove password protected directory
 - separate tutorials and doc from readme
-- Event system
 - Timeout for a page / script
 - Build an API REST
 - setup function to automatically build a server